ALTERNATE TALES OF THE STAR FORCE

 "No, we only have one-way orbital communications at present," said the Commander.

-"Gentlemen..." said Wildstar, "At approximately 1557 hours, Prince Zordar and his dreadnought were both neutralized and destroyed by a final, gallant sacrifice by Trelaina of Telezart, who has also, somehow, returned Lieutenant Commander Mark Venture to life and has returned him to us.
+"Gentlemen..." said Wildstar, "At approximately 1557 hours, Prince Zordar and his dreadnaught were both neutralized and destroyed by a final, gallant sacrifice by Trelaina of Telezart, who has also, somehow, returned Lieutenant Commander Mark Venture to life and has returned him to us.
 I was about to send the Argo on a collision course with Zordar's ship when I learned that Lieutenant Nova Forrester had remained aboard to assist me.
-It is my request that she should be commended for her bravery in volunteering to assist me in this final run upon the dreadnought, which was to have ended, hopefully, with our escape.
+It is my request that she should be commended for her bravery in volunteering to assist me in this final run upon the dreadnaught, which was to have ended, hopefully, with our escape.
 However, this course of action became unnecessary when Trelaina appeared on the Argo, returned Venture to us, and then left to fight Zordar herself.
 She won, at the cost of her life.
 All of Earth should join in thanking her for her great love."

 "Further, others aided us in our effort to stop Zordar.
-Many members of the Star Force were either killed or injured in our defeat and destruction of the Comet Empire City before the emergence of the dreadnought from its ruins.
+Many members of the Star Force were either killed or injured in our defeat and destruction of the Comet Empire City before the emergence of the dreadnaught from its ruins.
 Further, we owe our thanks to Admiral Gideon, Captain of the Andromeda, who advised us to attack the Empire City at the bottom before he died bravely in action.
 We also owe many words of thanks to Leader Desslok of the Gamilons, who unexpectedly decided to cease his war of vengeance against the Star Force and Earth at the last possible moment, and, instead, also advised us to attack the Comet Empire City at its weak point at the bottom.
 He has left in peace, and, we wish to inform him that there is no further quarrel between us."

 Wildstar paused before continuing.
 "Lieutenant Forrester has informed me that the Argo's flight recorder, which was still functioning, picked up a full record of Zordar's demise in spite of heavy damage to the ship.
 We wish to request landing clearance at any working base within the vicinity of the Megalopolis, and we also request medical assistance for Lieutenant Commander Venture, who is alive but comatose.
 Argo, signing off..."